 Nicholas C. Stewart

 Nick’s understanding of the operational issues facing businesses also stems from his work outside of the office.
 Nick is a member of the Baltimore County Board of Education, where he and fellow board members develop school policies, consider and adopt a $1.6 billion budget, and manage school properties for the 25th largest school system in the nation with 110,000 students.
-Nick is also a member of the Baltimore County Workforce Development Council, where he works with businesses, the community, and education and labor leaders to provide policy guidance and oversight for the County’s workforce development system.
+Nick is also a member of the Baltimore County Workforce Development Board, where he works with businesses, the community, and education and labor leaders to provide policy guidance and oversight for the County’s workforce development system.

 Prior to joining Saul Ewing Arnstein & Lehr, Nick was a judicial clerk for Judge Glenn T. Harrell, Jr. on the Maryland Court of Appeals.
 He was also a speechwriter for Maryland Governor Martin J. O’Malley, where he wrote hundreds of speeches, including the Governor's State of the State Address.